psychemedia/classical-roman-and-greek-myths/artemis-and-actaeon.md

 A fabulous tale — with a potential for graphical violence ins some tellings! — that shows something of the character of Artemis, goddess of the hunt, childbirth, and chastity, and daughter of Zeus and Leto (about whom there is another tale to tell...).

+The gist of the tale is this:

+> Actaeon is out hunting with his pack of dogs when he stumbles across a well where Artemis is bathing with her nymphs; Actaeon sees Artemis — and she sees him, at which point Actaeon is cast into the form of a deer so that he may never speak of what he has seen.
+But Actaeon is now also prey, and is torn apart by his own pack of hunting dogs.

 Ovid, in the third fable of the third book of *Metamorphoses*, describes the tale thus:

 ```{admonition}